murat-polat/jupyterhub-xblock/README.md

 ![](/src/demoNotebook.jpg)

- Copy the URL of your notebook and paste in " Edit=> JupyterNotebook URL" save and refreh your page.
+ Copy the URL of your notebook and paste in " Edit=> JupyterNotebook URL" save and refresh your page.
 Now your notebook is ready to publish.

 ![](/src/XblockOverview.jpg)